ASSURE Model:

 •S- State Objectives.

-•S- Select Methods, Media, and Materials.
+•S- Select Methods, Media, and

 •U-Utilize Media and Materials.